mapping-commons/sssom/SSSOM.md

 To enable cross-walking, we propose the following 5 star system for mapping metadata.

-1. _1-star mappings_ fulfil the following criteria:
+1. _1-star mappings_ fulfill the following criteria:
    - record subject id, object id and mapping precision
    - using qualified names (either URIs or CURIEs + curie maps) for subject id and object id
    - using a standard file format (JSON, XML, CSV, TSV)
    - made available in a public space
    - _optional_: record the subject and object labels to make it easier for humans to read the file
-2. _2-star mappings_ fulfil all the criteria for 1-star mappings and furthermore
+2. _2-star mappings_ fulfill all the criteria for 1-star mappings and furthermore
    - made available in a public version control system with an issue tracker
    - record the semantic predicate explicitly
    - using qualified names for the semantic predicate (i.e. owl:equivalentClass, skos:exactMatch)
    - record a confidence value for the mapping between 0 and 1.
    - record an open license for the use of the mapping set
-3. _3-star mappings_ fulfil all the criteria for 2-star mappings and furthermore
+3. _3-star mappings_ fulfill all the criteria for 2-star mappings and furthermore
    - are stored in SSSOM format
    - record the following additional metadata:
      - `match_type`(s) (Lexical, Logical match, HumanCurated etc)